An approach to study the adiabaticity and irreversibility in the TDHO: Introduction

 However, this is not the case in a more general approach to quantum thermodynamics.
-As it is well-known \cite{Louisell1961, Zeldovich1971, Parker1972, Brown1979, Hu1986, Hu1987, Kandrup1988, Kandrup1989}, the unitary evolution of the time dependent harmonic oscillator (TDHO) may entail the creation of particles, and in that case, $Q = 0$ but $\dot n \neq 0$.
-Furthermore, the quasi-static approximation cannot always be applied like, for instance, in the so-called finite-time thermodynamics \cite{Geva1992, Hoffman2001, Deffner2019} or in the cycles involved in some quantum thermodynamical machines \cite{Pezzutto2019, Picatoste2024}.
-Then, it seems interesting to study the quantum thermodynamics of the TDHO at any regime of $\dot \omega$.
-It might optimize some thermodynamical processes and even open the possibility to applications of a new range of experimental setups.
+As it is well-known \cite{Louisell1961, Zeldovich1971, Parker1972, Brown1979, Hu1986, Hu1987, Kandrup1988, Kandrup1989}, the unitary evolution of the time-dependent harmonic oscillator (TDHO) may entail the creation of particles, and in that case, $Q = 0$ but $\dot n \neq 0$.
+Furthermore, the quasi-static approximation cannot always be applied, for example, in the so-called finite-time thermodynamics \cite{Geva1992, Hoffman2001, Deffner2019} or in the cycles involved in some quantum thermodynamical machines \cite{Pezzutto2019, Picatoste2024}.
+It seems interesting to study the quantum thermodynamics of the TDHO at any regime of $\dot \omega$.
+It might optimize some thermodynamic processes and even open the possibility of new applications.

 Two other concepts are usually connected: thermalization and irreversibility \cite{Linden2008, Rigol2008, Spakovsky2014, Vinjanampathy2016, Landi2021}.
 Typically \cite{Caldeira1983, Joos2003, Schlosshauer2007, Linden2008, Rigol2008, Landi2021, Picatoste2024}, the thermalization of the TDHO is rooted in a dissipative interaction between the system and some surrounding environment that is in a thermal equilibrium.
-Following the customary approach (see, for instance, Refs. \cite{Joos2003, Schlosshauer2007}), this interaction produces both unitary terms (which entail changes in the frequency of the TDHO) and non-unitary terms (which entail dissipative effects).
-It is the latter the ones that are assumed to produce the thermalization of the central system, and thus the thermalization is assumed to be an irreversible process.
-However, as we will show in this paper, this might not be the unique process of thermalization for the TDHO.
+Following the conventional approach (see \cite{Joos2003, Schlosshauer2007}), this interaction produces both unitary terms (which entail changes in the frequency of the TDHO) and non-unitary terms (which entail dissipative effects).
+It is the latter ones that are assumed to produce the thermalization of the central system from the surrounding thermal bath.
+However, as we will show, this is not the only process of thermalization for the TDHO.